AI Adoption Framework for Infrastructure

 Build inference APIs

-Deploy in AKS, AML, or Azure Functions
+Deploy via AKS, Azure ML, or Azure Functions

 Validate security